lilaq-project/lilaq-project.github.io/docs/tutorials/09-time-series.md

 ---
 title: Time series
-description: Plotting data with dates and times
+description: Plotting dates and times through datetime values.
 ---

 Lilaq has built-in support for plotting time series with [`datetime`](https://typst.app/docs/reference/foundations/datetime/) values.
 In addition to arrays of float values, most plotting functions also accept an array of datetimes as coordinate inputs.